zam-haus/wissenslandkarte/frontend/tech-debt.md

 - aws upload stuff upgraden
 - can the url rewrite in upload s3 be done by the s3 lib?
-- check if upload is actually an image
 - user uploads are handled before user is authorized
 - renovate pipeline